December 2018 is filled. Slots are now open from 1/1/19 on. Happy Holidays!

 I have experience and interest in multiple genres.
 In fiction, these include:

-- Romance (contemporary, BDSM, erotica/erotic romance, paranormal, suspense, steampunk, SF/futuristic, fantasy, M/M, F/F, menage/polyamorous, and LGBTQ romance in general) I do not typically edit Regencies but am willing to consider them and historical romances set in other time periods.
+- Romance (contemporary, BDSM, erotica/erotic romance, paranormal, suspense, steampunk, SF/futuristic, fantasy, M/M, F/F, menage/polyamorous, and LGBTQ romance in general) I do not edit Regencies but do edit romances in most other historical time periods.
 I am very interested in editing those set in the Victorian period.
 Romantic suspense is my favorite subgenre.

 - Inspiration/Christian titles